Frank Costa

 Frank Aloysius Costa AO (3 February 1938 – 2 May 2021) was an Australian businessman.
 Costa had been a prominent figure in the Geelong region for more than four decades after inheriting Costa Group, the family's produce business, in the late 1950s.
-Initially privately-held, the Costa Group became the largest service wholesaler of fruit and vegetables in Australia with operations in five states.
+Initially privately held, the Costa Group became the largest service wholesaler of fruit and vegetables in Australia with operations in five states.
 In 2015 the company was floated on the Australian Securities Exchange as Costa Group Holdings Limited.

 In 1998, Frank Costa became president of the Geelong Football Club.

 Career

 Costa was the eldest of five sons born to Sicilian immigrants who moved to Australia in the 1880s.
 His great-uncle established the Geelong Covent Garden in 1888 – a produce grocery which he ran until the 1920s, at which time he turned it over to Costa's father.

 When Costa was 21, he (along with his brother Adrian) convinced his father to sell the business to them.
 Costa successfully grew the business with help from his brother, as they made forays into wholesaling.
-Although Adrian died in 1972 as a result of an automobile accident, and there were a few business blunders along the way – including the failed development of a state-of-the-art warehouse – the remaining Costa brothers were able to keep the business afloat.
+Although Adrian died in 1972 as a result of an automobile accident, and despite a few business blunders– including the failed development of a state-of-the-art warehouse in Geelong– the remaining Costa brothers were able to keep the business afloat.
 By the 1980s, the company had an annual turnover of around A$100 million.
-In the early 1990s, Costa's wholseale fruit operation was forced to co-operate with the Melbourne underworld.
+In the early 1990s, Costa's wholesale fruit operation was compelled to co-operate with the Melbourne underworld.
 In 2004, Costa appointed Simon Costa, his nephew, as CEO of the Costa Group of Companies, enabling Costa to concentrate on philanthropic activities and the Presidency of the Geelong Football Club.
 At the time, the company had 800 employees, and a turnover in excess of A$800 million.
 The Costa Group of Companies was listed on the Australian Stock Exchange in July 2015.
-In 2019 Costa stepped down from the board of the publicly-listed Costa Group.
+In 2019 Costa stepped down from the board of the publicly listed Costa Group.

 Political scandals

-His push for the recycling/irrigation plant is one of many events has caused some to raise conflict of interest concerns, as his company may have been in a position to obtain a substantial benefit from the project.
+His push for the recycling/irrigation plant is one of many events that has caused some to raise conflict of interest concerns, as his company may have been in a position to obtain a substantial benefit from the project.
 In addition to being a Committee for Geelong board member and being president of the Geelong Football Club, Costa was involved in some of the most prominent development projects being touted for the region.
 These include the development in North Geelong near the Ford site and at Point Richards near Portarlington.
 In 2006 it was revealed that Costa was part of a group of powerful business leaders who had made political campaign donations that were not disclosed by the candidates.